What are the requirements to be a foster carer?

 What does it mean to be a foster carer?

-Our foster carers look after their foster pet in their own home, temporarily until a suitable forever home is found.
-Foster carers have a very important role in providing rehabilitation and care for our animals in an environment outside a pound or shelter, ensuring that the animals have the best chance at being successfully rehomed.
-Without the help of our compassionate and selfless foster carers we simply would not be able to do what we do!
+You will look after a foster pet in your own home, temporarily until a suitable forever home is found.
+Foster carers have a very important role in providing rehabilitation and care for their foster dog in an environment outside a pound or shelter, ensuring that the animals have the best chance at being successfully rehomed.

 How long will I have the animal for?